pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 <!--more-->

-## The Power of esc run
+## Credentials Management in the Cloud

+Dealing with cloud credentials can be a major headache, especially when you're trying to manage them at scale.
+If you've ever agonized over things like how to:

+- securely share credentials with teammates in a consistent way,
+- minimize the risks associated with locally configured, long-lived and highly privileged credentials,
+- ensure teams can easily and safely run commands like `aws s3 ls` without needing to be a security wizard,

+then this post has got you covered.
+The `esc run` command was made to solve exactly these kinds of problems.

-The [Pulumi documentation for the `esc run` command](/docs/esc-cli/commands/esc_run/) states the following:
+If we take a look at the [Pulumi documentation for the `esc run` command](/docs/esc-cli/commands/esc_run/), it states the following:

 > This command opens the environment with the given name and runs the given command.
 If the opened environment contains a top-level ’environmentVariables’ object, each key-value pair in the object is made available to the command as an environment variable.

 But what does this actually mean?
-If we use AWS as an example, it means that we can run commands like `aws s3 ls` without the need to manually configure AWS credentials in local environments.
-It’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s a deeper dive into why:
+Using AWS as an example, it means that we can run the `aws s3 ls` command without having to manually configure AWS credentials in local environments because Pulumi ESC will dynamically generate and project those credentials on our behalf.
+In this post, we'll show you how to use Pulumi ESC with the AWS CLI so that every command you run incorporates security best practices like short-term, scoped credentials issued via OpenID Connect (OIDC).

-- **Seamless Command Execution** - The `esc run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
-As a developer, you could get temporary credentials or assume a role for a particular environment to check whether your application works.
-Simply put, it significantly reduces the overhead of credential setup and maintenance.

-- **Enhanced Security** - One of the standout features of `esc run` is its commitment to security.
-By removing the local storage of credentials, it drastically reduces the risk of accidental exposure.
-Your credentials and secrets are securely managed within the Pulumi environment.

-- **Streamlined Collaboration** - Because credentials will be centralized, `esc run` facilitates smoother team collaboration by providing a consistent environment for all team members to run commands with.
-Everyone can access the same secure environment which reduces the complexities of coordinating credentials and configurations across teams.

 ## Getting Started with esc run

-Now that we've covered why `esc run` is so valuable, let's dive into how you can start using it!
-We'll walk you through everything you need to do to run the `aws s3 ls` command without manually configuring local AWS credentials.
+Now that we've covered the basics of what `esc run` does, let's dive into how you can start using it!
+We'll walk you through everything you need to be able to run the `aws s3 ls` command without manually configuring local AWS credentials.

 ### Step 1: Install and login to Pulumi ESC